katopz/rust-by-practice/en/src/compound-types/struct.md

 }
 ```

-{{#playground struct_1_0.rs answer}}

 2. 🌟 Unit struct don't have any fields.
 It can be useful when you need to implement a trait on some type but don’t have any data that you want to store in the type itself.

 ```rust,editable
 struct Unit;
 trait SomeTrait {